Skip to main content

 Bottom line

 Cosy Octopus is worth a serious look if your heat-pump home can use the three Cosy Hours windows without leaning heavily on the 4pm to 7pm peak.
-It is not automatically the best tariff just because you have a heat pump.
+It is not automatically the suitable tariff just because you have a heat pump.
 The home, controls and household routine matter as much as the tariff name.